 “That which is outside of time and space is not unreal.
 If at first it is only an intuitive concept, it becomes real as our intuition becomes purer and stronger.
 The new plastic is an intuition that has become plastically determined.”
 (Mondrian)

 Here we see another fundamental difference between the two ancient frescoes and the modern painting.
 In the two sixteenth-century works, man and his sense of space-time is the measure of everything; the twentieth-century work, on the other hand, shows the absence of space-time (the infinite lines) from which our space-time is generated (squares / symmetries / planes) which then returns towards the absence of our space-time (the infinite lines, that is, towards the universal space-time of the micro and the macro.
-Mondrian says: “Through our reality the true reality is revealed”.
+We could talk of an “elastic sense” of space-time.

-This clearly shows the overcoming of the concept of nature as the only part of phenomena that we perceive (realistic or figurative painting) and its extension to the infinite variety of phenomena that make up the microcosm and macrocosm.
+This clearly shows the overcoming of the concept of nature as the only part of phenomena that we perceive (realistic or figurative painting) and its extension to the infinite variety of phenomena that make up the microcosm and macrocosm we are part of.
 As long as man considered himself the measure of creation, reality had necessarily to coincide with what he is given to see.
 For a long time and even today we believe that what appears to our senses is all reality and the rest we have defined metaphysical, beyond, supernatural.

 “Art must look not at the appearance of nature but at what nature really is.
 If we wish to fully represent nature, we are forced to look for another plastic expression.
 And it is precisely out of love for nature and reality that we avoid its natural appearance” (Mondrian)

-Leonardo da Vinci: “the senses are terrestrial, reason is beyond them when it contemplates”.
-In this affirmation I see an implicit reference to a vision intuited by reason that goes beyond the most immediate perception of the senses but that is no less real for this.
+“The senses are terrestrial, reason is beyond them when it contemplates” (Leonardo da Vinci) In this affirmation I see an implicit reference to a vision intuited by reason that goes beyond the most immediate perception of the senses but that is no less real for this.
 Leonardo said that “painting is innate to the visible” adding, however, in another note that “painting is a mental activity”: it follows that the painter must take into account not only what he sees, that is, what appears to the senses, but also what, according to reason and intuition, nature really is.

 Man’s questions about the essence and purpose of the world also arise from our finite dimension compared to an infinite universe.
 Every religion, philosophy or scientific theory are sophisticated attempts to rebalance that disproportion.
 In the final analysis it is a question of proportions and what, if not the art of painting, can deal with proportions?